dashpay/docs/introduction/information.rst

   value to crash.
 This is particularly common in markets with low liquidity, such as some altcoins.

+Quorum
+  Group of masternodes signing or voting on some action, with the formation of the group determined by some determiniation algorithm.

 QR Code
   A two-dimensional graphical block containing a monochromatic pattern representing a sequence of data.
 QR codes are designed to be scanned